energetic-it/energetic-it.github.io/_posts/2018-08-21-azure-site-recovery-replication-policy-bug.md

 ![asr-powershell-policy-initialtime](/assets/images/asr-powershell-policy-initialtime.png)

+The time is set to something, except the time what we want.

 I tested these replication policies and when in use the VM do __not__ replicate from one Hyper-V Host to the other Hyper-V Host.

 ## The Solution

 The only way I found on how to fix this, is to create a Replication Policy through Powershell.
-At the bottom of the blog you can see the script I used to login to Azure.
+At the bottom of the blog you can see the script I used.

 The thing that took me a little bit was to find out how to use the ReplicationStartTime.
 When you check out the [docs page](https://docs.microsoft.com/en-us/powershell/module/azurerm.recoveryservices.siterecovery/new-azurermrecoveryservicesasrpolicy) it will tell you this: